jutsefluts/MaxAssist/README.md

-# Lesson Generator App
+# MaxAssist - Lesson Generator App

-Welcome to the **Lesson Generator App**, a powerful tool that allows educators to create, manage, and customize lessons using a variety of content blocks.
-The app is built with **Next.js**, **TypeScript**, and **Tailwind CSS**, providing a modern and scalable platform for lesson creation.
+Welcome to the **MaxAssist Lesson Generator App**, a powerful tool designed for educators to create, manage, and customize lessons using a variety of content blocks.
+This app is built using **Next.js**, **TypeScript**, and **Tailwind CSS**, offering a modern and scalable platform for lesson creation.

 ## Table of Contents